MyHubAlex/feathers-guide/offline/readme.md

 **Probably should remove this.**

 One database per customer is logically reasonable for many mobile applications as customers don't interact in such applications.
-However a successful application may end up having thousands of databases, one for each of its thousands oft customers.
+However a successful application may end up having thousands of databases, one for each of its thousands of customers.
-You can use tools, such as those provided by IBM, which maintain only one database but make it look like many indivisual CouchDB databases.
+You can use tools, such as those provided by IBM, which maintain only one database but makes it look like many individual CouchDB databases.

 A second issue is that the remote and local databases synchronize by replication.
 The only way to make replication realtime is to start a synchronization cycle every time any data changes on either the remote of the local database.
-This is prohibitory.
+This is a lot of overhead.

 ## Feathers Offline First